I Tested Wix vs Squarespace vs WordPress: My Overall Winner in 2025

 That being said, there are alternative design options with WordPress.
 You can use the Gutenberg editor for starters – this is the best route for anyone less tech-savvy.
 The block-style editor lets you stack basic elements on your pages, such as galleries and your latest blog posts.

-Alternatively, you can rely on plugins to simplify the building process overall – we recommend checking out the Elementor plugin if you want to stick to a drag-and-drop editing experience.
+Alternatively, you can rely on plugins to simplify the building process overall – I recommend checking out the Elementor plugin if you want to stick to a drag-and-drop editing experience.

 WordPress' Gutenberg editor